krakend/krakend-documentation/v2.8/authorization/jwt-validation.md

 Before digging any further, here are some answers to frequently asked questions:

 1) **KrakenD does not generate the tokens itself**.
-Still, you can plug it into any SaaS or self-hosted OpenID Identity Provider (**IdP**) using industry standards (e.g., Auth0, Azure AD, Descope, Google Identity Platorm/Firebase, Keycloak, etc.)
+Still, you can plug it into any SaaS or self-hosted OpenID Identity Provider (**IdP**) using industry standards (e.g., Auth0, Azure AD, Google Identity Platorm/Firebase, Keycloak, etc.)

 2) **KrakenD does not need to validate all calls using your IdP**.
 KrakenD validates every incoming call's signature and **it doesn't make token introspection** (asking for the IdP data about the token owner).